- What is the HIPAA act?

 What is the HIPAA act?

-HIPAA compliance acts to ensure there are zero anomalies when handling and storing patient data, especially on a software platform.
-It also includes sharing of information related to billing and healthcare insurance coverage for the medical patients.
+The HIPAA Act ensures zero anomalies when handling and storing patient data, especially on a software platform.
+It also includes sharing information related to billing and healthcare insurance coverage for medical patients.

-The idea of developing mobile app HIPAA compliance was launched in 1996 for regulating protection of the patients’ data, lowering the healthcare cost, and providing health insurance coverage for people who lost or changed their jobs.
-However, the portion of the act that we are interested in as developers and you would be as app entrepreneurs is the requirement for ensuring that the app protects users against data fraud.
+The idea of developing mobile apps with HIPAA compliance was launched in 1996 to regulate the protection of the patient’s data, lower healthcare costs, and provide health insurance coverage for people who lost or changed jobs.
+The act was last updated in 2013.
+However, the portion of the act that we are interested in as developers and you would be as healthcare enterprises is the requirement for ensuring that the app protects users against data fraud.

-The first part of HIPAA regulation compliance understanding and implementation is to know the kind of data the healthcare software domain interacts with.
+The first part of understanding and implementing the HIPAA regulation compliance or HIPAA Act is to know the kind of data the healthcare software domain interacts with.

-- PHI (Protected Health Information) — This set of information consists of doctor bills, MRI scans, emails, test results, and other medical information.
-Also, the geolocation details of someone within a territory is also counted as PHI.
+- PHI (Protected Health Information) — This information consists of doctor bills, MRI scans, emails, test results, and other medical information.
+The geolocation details of someone within a territory are also counted as PHI.

 - CHI (consumer health information) — These information consist of data which you can gather from a fitness tracker, example: number of calories burnt, heart rate readings, and number of steps.

-When on the path of understanding HIPAA compliance there is still a lot of confusion around which healthcare applications must comply with the HIPAA rules.
-Let us answer the following.
+When on the path of understanding HIPAA law or compliance, there is still a lot of confusion around why HIPAA rules are important.
+Let us take a look into that in detail.

 What Makes HIPAA Compliance Important?